aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

             result=length(data, "id", 4)

-We are using this function length.
+The function is called length.
 The inputs are data, column name and the length of required characters.

     length(data, "id", 4)

-The output will be 1 because the length of id is 4.
+The output is 1 because the length of id is 4.

 12. Check Range
 ~~~~~~~~~~~~~~~

-In this example we checking if the values in the column  `column_name` are greater than or equal to the given `lower_bound` or less than or equal to the given `upper_bound`.
+The check performed here is the values in the column  `column_name` are greater than or equal to the given `lower_bound` or less than or equal to the given `upper_bound`.

-We provide a dummy dataframe for this example with column name "value"
+A dummy dataframe for this example with column name "value"

 .. code-block:: python